J-O-B/game-project/README.md

 that is very different from anything I have coded before and would test my JavaScript skills, this is why I chose to create a game for this project.

-Based on the style of the gaming classic Tetris, Blocks Away is a browser based JavaScript game packed with features.
-For this project, I wanted to try and recreate the 8-bit era, which you will notice in the audio and styling of the page.
+Based on the style of the gaming classic Tetris, Blocks Away is a browser based JavaScript game packed with interactive features.

+For this project, I wanted to try and recreate the 8-bit era, which you will notice in both the audio and styling of the page.

 Further specific information on this project can be found below: